6.1.A. Definition and Role

 Membership in the Adjunct Clinical Faculty is a voluntary service to the University and is a privilege.
 There is no right or entitlement to an Adjunct Clinical Faculty appointment, reappointment or promotion, or to continued Adjunct Clinical Faculty membership.

-The Adjunct Clinical Faculty are not members of the Professoriate, the Academic Council, the Medical Center Line, the Clinician Educator Line or the Academic Staff, nor do they accrue time toward tenure by length of service.
+The Adjunct Clinical Faculty are not members of the Professoriate, the Academic Council, the University Medical Line, the Clinician Educator Line or the Academic Staff, nor do they accrue time toward tenure by length of service.